 All volunteers are required to fill out the volunteer waiver and release form prior to participating in any volunteer activity with Save Coastal Wildlife nonprofit.

-If you are not already signed up, please sign up to receive emails from Save Coastal Wildlife nonprofit.
+Please sign up to receive emails from Save Coastal Wildlife nonprofit.

 All the latest volunteer information is sent out via email to interested people including information about seal monitoring activities.